 When you imagine a Costa Rica surfing vacation, what do you picture?
 Beautiful jungles, amazing wildlife, delicious food, crazy adventure activities, perfect weather, pristine beaches… and incredible waves!

-There are definitely peak seasons that provide more consistent swells (waves that are generated from weather systems as opposed to local wind) and great surfing conditions for all skill levels.
+There is no definitive Costa Rica surf season, but there are definitely peak seasons that provide more consistent swells (waves that are generated from weather systems as opposed to local wind) and great surfing conditions for all skill levels.

-Of course, just saying ‘Costa Rica’ doesn’t really narrow things down, so you’re probably still wondering where to surf in Costa Rica.
+Of course, just saying ‘Costa Rica’ doesn’t really narrow things down, so you’re probably still looking for a Costa Rica surf guide.
 We have some suggestions to help you narrow the field.

 The Best Places to Surf in Costa Rica Depend on the Season

-Hurricane season will also bring larger waves, but this is dependent on tropical storms forming around Mexico and pushing weather systems down towards Costa Rica.
+Hurricane season will also bring larger waves, but this is dependent on tropical storms forming around Mexico and pushing weather systems down toward Costa Rica.

-Whether you’re a seasoned professional or a curious newbie, you’ll have no problem finding a place to dive into the warm ocean water and catch waves!
-It all depends on the beach you choose to head out from – some are best for more experienced surfers, while others are learner-friendly.
+Whether you’re a seasoned professional or a curious newbie, you’ll have no problem finding a place to dive into the warm ocean water and catch the waves!
+It all depends on the beach you choose to head out from – some are best for a more advanced surfer, while others are learner-friendly.

 We’ve broken down the beaches that provide the best surfing in Costa Rica by region: